-If you are leaving your vehicle, open your door and set the locks from the inside, then get out and close the door.
+If you are leaving the vehicle, open your door and set the locks from the inside, then get out and close the door.

-Remote Lock Control (If Equipped)
+Remote Lock Control

-If your vehicle has this option, you can lock and unlock your doors or unlock your trunk from about 3 feet (1 m) up to 30 feet (9 m) away using the remote lock control transmitter supplied with your vehicle.
+You can lock and unlock your doors or unlock your trunk from about 3 feet (1 m) up to 30 feet (9 m) away using the remote lock control transmitter supplied with your vehicle.